Teakzieas/CytronStemhatScratch/README.md

 ---

-## **Documentation**
+## **Block Documentation**

-For detailed instructions and additional information, please visit the [documentation](https://github.com/Teakzieas/CytronStemhatScratch/blob/main/Docs/Documentation.pdf).
+For detailed documentation and additional information, please visit the [documentation](https://github.com/Teakzieas/CytronStemhatScratch/blob/main/Docs/Documentation.pdf) for the blocks.

 ---